-Prior law provided that the CDL law did not apply to persons who operate certain vehicles, such as a farm truck, fire equipment, a public safety vehicle, a recreational vehicle, and a vehicle owned by the Department of Defense and operated by any member or uniformed employee of the United States armed forces or their reserve components, including the National Guard, except for United States reserve technicians.
+Current law provides that the CDL law does not apply to persons who operate certain vehicles, such as a farm truck, fire equipment, a public safety vehicle, a recreational vehicle, and a vehicle owned by the Department of Defense and operated by any member or uniformed employee of the United States armed forces or heir reserve components, including the National Guard, except for United States reserve technicians.
 (R.C.
 4506.02.)

-The act moves these exceptions substantially intact from R.C.
+The bill moves these exceptions substantially intact from R.C.
 4506.02 to R.C.
 4506.03 and repeals outright R.C.
 4506.02.
 The general CDL prohibitions are contained in R.C.
 4506.03.
-The result is that under the act the exceptions of prior R.C.
+The result is that under the bill the exceptions of current R.C.
 4506.02 are exceptions not to the entire CDL chapter but to the general CDL prohibitions of R.C.
 4506.03.

-Continuing law provides that generally no person may drive a commercial motor vehicle on a highway in this state unless the person holds a valid CDL with proper endorsements for the motor vehicle being driven.
-The act requires the holder of a CDL to have it in the person's possession when operating a commercial motor vehicle.
+The first prohibition of R.C.
+4506.03 provides that generally no person may drive a commercial motor vehicle on a highway in this state unless the person holds a valid CDL with proper endorsements for the motor vehicle being driven.
+The bill requires the holder of a CDL to have it in the person's possession when operating a commercial motor vehicle.